jaredpar/jaredpar.github.io/_drafts/borrowing.md

 tags: [c#, language design]
 ---

+* borrowed values vs. types ... aka ref struct

+One requesnt I see fairly often for C# is to add the concept of borrowed values.
+That is values which can be used but not arbitrarily stored to the heap / disposed.
+This generally comes up in the context of other features which require some form of ownership semantics like stack allocation of classes and resource management.

+This a feature we explored quite deeply while working on M# in the [Midori Project](http://joeduffyblog.com/2015/11/03/blogging-about-midori/) in the context of having stack like allocations.
+The experience taught us quite a bit about the difficulties in introducing ownership concepts into a language that didn't have them designed in from the start.

+This blog post will explore what adding borrowing to C# would look like today.

+One request I see fairly often for C# is to add the concept of borrowed values.
+That is to mark a specific variable / location as being able to use but never own.
+A borrowed value can be used but not stored away.

+One request I see fairly often for C# is to add some form of borrowed values into the language.

 This is a markdown rendering of a response I gave to the following question:

 > Why doesn't C# add support for linear types into the language?